ComplexityGarage/ExemplaryProject1/README.md

 # ExemplaryProject1  (Title of the project)
 # Authors
-- Author 1
+- Eryk Bluj
-- Author 2
+- Mateusz Janus
 # Description of the project
 Text here...
 # Science and tech used